Twitter undelivered error messages

 - Explanation: This error is triggered when there is a temporary issue at Twitter.

-- Solution: Please try publishing this post again a little later, maybe in an hour from now, so that Twitter can recover from the outage which has caused your post to bounce.
+- Solution: Please try publishing this post again a little later, maybe in an hour, so that Twitter can recover from the outage that has caused your post to bounce.

 Still an issue?

-Please submit a support ticket and be sure you mention you have taken the typical troubleshooting steps.
-Providing screenshots and the steps you took to replicate the issue will help resolve it more quickly!
+Please submit a support ticket and be sure to mention you have gone through the typical troubleshooting steps.
+In addition, providing screenshots and including where you were and the steps you took when the issue happened will help us resolve it more quickly!